A Day in the Life of a Geographic Information Science Professional: Career Paths and Opportunities

 GISc Cartographer Blog Header Image

 Geographic Information Science (GISc) professionals are at the forefront of solving real-world challenges through spatial data analysis.
 Whether mapping natural disasters, optimizing urban planning, or tracking global health trends, their work is dynamic, impactful, and deeply connected to improving lives.
-Kent State University’s 100% online Master of Geographic Information Science program prepares students for diverse and rewarding careers in this high-demand field.
+Kent State University’s 100% online Master of Geographic Information Science program prepares students for a wide range of rewarding careers in this high-demand field.

 A Day in the Life of a GIS Professional